 That’s an easy question to answer!
 You brought a dog into your life to have a companion.
-Dog training gets your companion to stop being a jerk when people come over, or scaring others on your daily walk, or any of the other things that make life for the most part enjoyable except for those few areas that you grit your teeth and mentally prepare yourself for the apologies your going to make or the embarrassment, stress and anxiety your going to feel.
+Dog training gets your companion to stop being a jerk when people come over or scaring others on your daily walk, or any of the other things that make life for the most part enjoyable except for those few areas that you grit your teeth and mentally prepare yourself for the apologies you’re going to make or the embarrassment, stress, and anxiety you’re going to feel.
 And, while it’s easy to understand our feelings on these issues, it’s not so easy to understand why our dogs are doing what they are doing and find a solution that works without micromanaging all the time.
 That’s where we need to get in between their ears.

 Please let me know if you have any questions by calling or emailing!